Special education blog featured images

 Not one teacher I know begrudges putting in the time to support our students, to ensure they do their best to help them.

 But, we are not trained mental health specialists.
-We are well meaning people that can guide, be a shoulder to cry on.
+We are well-meaning people that can guide, and be a shoulder to cry on.
 We can be a reliable, trusted person to unload onto.
 But we can rarely provide the solutions.
 We can often identify those at risk, or those that display signs of illness or trauma (there is a difference, read Emma’s post about this situation here) but then we need support ourselves to make sure we are doing the right thing.

-Children' Mental Health Infographic
+Children Mental Health Infographic

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.